AndrewLuyt/week4-project/harmful_weather.md

 ## [1] 32
 ```

-This is good news.
-We won't have to fix over 900 possible errors, just 32 of
+This is good news, we won't have to fix over 900 possible errors.
+Fixing
-them, to ensure a much more accurate analysis.
+the 32 most common should ensure a much more accurate analysis.

-What we will do is work through these 32 types systematically and assign them,
+What we will do is work through these 32 types systematically and assign them
-using the documentation PDFs provided as part of the assignment,
+the correct `evtype`s, using the NOAA documentation and some common sense.
-to correct `evtype`s.
-The others we will disregard as having too
+The rest of the non-standard labels we will disregard for having too
 small an effect on the analysis to matter.
-Let's first look at these names.
+Let's first look at the labels
+we'll fix.

 ```r